mange84a/grunt-template-parts/README.md

 @faker(excerpt, arg) <!-- Generates an short text, arg can be set to a number to set the number of sentences. -->
 @faker(words, arg) <!-- Generate "arg" number of words -->
 @faker(number, arg1, arg2) <!-- Generate a random number from "arg1 to arg2" -->
+@faker(phone, arg) <!-- Generate a random phonenumber, with option for specific format -->
 ```

 ###Example: